ggeorg0/life-assistant/README.md

 - **Timer Plugin**: Set timers and get notifications when they expire.
 - **Uni Schedule Plugin**: Manage your university schedule.

-You can delete or modify each of this plugins without breaking the bot.
+You can delete or modify each of these plugins without breaking the bot.

 ### Adding a new plugin

 Each plugin is a Python class that inherits from the `AbstractPlugin` class defined in `extension/abstractplugin.py`

-Plugin must implement the following abstract methods:
+A plugin must implement the following abstract methods:
 - `user_commands`: Defines user commands like `/command` and corresponding actions.
 - `daily_events`: Defines daily scheduled events.
 - `monthly_events`: Defines monthly scheduled events.
 - `disordered_events`: Defines single events that can spawn other single events.
-- `help`: Provides help information for the plugin's commands and gathered in common `/help`
+- `help`: Provides help information for the plugin's commands, which is accessible via `/help`

-Also the plugin filename must ends with `_plugin.py` and stored in `extension/plugins/` directory.
+The plugin filename must end with `_plugin.py` and stored in `extension/plugins/` directory.

 ### Plugin example